 Make a memoir

 It may feel like you can never forget the adventures you had, but you’d be surprised how quickly some memories fade.
 And even if you’ve got Pentium Processor memory, don’t forget the people who weren’t there!
-So put together a memoir of your travels– and we’re not talking about your aunt’s slide show.
-There are options ranging from creative and time consuming to the quick and easy.
+So put together a memoir of your travels – and we’re not talking about your aunt’s slide show.
+There are options ranging from creative and time consuming to the quick and easy to help you stave off post travel depression.

 - Make an online photo album